Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 Uses of Concrete

-- As sill concrete.
+- As still concrete.

 - Over the parapet walls as coping concrete